 To contact any of our facilitators, please email email@example.com.

-Susan Bayard earned her M.A. in Pastoral Ministry and Post Master’s Certificate in Spiritual Formation at Boston College.
-For 20 years she served as pastoral associate for community outreach at St. Julia Parish in Weston, Massachusetts, helping to nurture and support the faith lives of individuals and families at the parish level.
-Susan is a former high school history teacher, and she has served in many educational and outreach volunteer capacities in her home parishes and communities over the years.
-She is currently working on a women’s retreat team and as a Stephen Minister.
-Social justice and adult education and faith development are areas of particular interest.
+Susan Bayard earned her M.A. in pastoral ministry and Post Master’s Certificate in Spiritual Formation at Boston College, and she is now enrolled in a spiritual companioning program through the Sisters of St. Joseph of Boston.
+For 20 years she served as pastoral associate for community outreach in a parish in MetroWest Boston, helping to nurture and support the faith lives of parishioners.
+Susan is a former high school history teacher, and she maintains a lively interest in the stories of nations and tribes and the shaping of community.
+Social justice and faith development are areas of particular and ongoing interest.

 Amy Galvam has served as a high school campus minister, outreach coordinator, interfaith hospital chaplain, and community leader.
-After receiving her B.A. in Psychology with a concentration in Peace and Conflict Resolution Studies in 1992 from California State University in Sacramento, Amy moved to Boston from her native California to pursue an M.A. in Pastoral Ministry at Boston College.
-After completing her studies in 1996, she continued to pursue opportunities to grow in her faith and ministry by participating in the 19th Annotation Retreat based on the spiritual exercises of St. Ignatius and completing an extended unit of Clinical Pastoral Education at Emmanuel College.
+After receiving her B.A. in Psychology with a concentration in Peace and Conflict Resolution Studies in 1992 from California State University in Sacramento, Amy moved to Boston from her native California to pursue an M.A. in pastoral ministry at Boston College.
+After completing her studies in 1996, she continued to pursue opportunities to grow in her faith and ministry by participating in the 19th Annotation Retreat based on the spiritual exercises of St. Ignatius and by completing an extended unit of clinical pastoral education at Emmanuel College.
 Currently, Amy's ministry is focused on her young family with some time set aside to teach religious education at her local parish, to serve as a supervisor in contextual education, and to facilitate courses online.

-Marianne Ivany is a 2011 graduate of St. Mary Seminary and Graduate School of Theology in Euclid, Ohio, where she earned an M.A. in Theology and is also continuing her post-graduate religious education studies.
-She also holds a B.S. in Applied Science from Youngstown State University.
+Marianne Ivany is a 2011 graduate of St. Mary Seminary and Graduate School of Theology in Euclid, Ohio, where she earned an M.A. in theology and is also continuing her post-graduate religious education studies.
+She also holds a B.S. in applied science from Youngstown State University.
 Since 1999 Marianne has been involved in a wide array of religious education programs in her home parish, and she currently has a concentration in adult education.
 She is also a facilitator for the University of Dayton's online religious education program.
-In addition to her work in ministry, Marianne holds a position as a technical lab consultant for the Crystal Arthritis Center, an outpatient rheumatology clinic in Akron, Ohio, where she has been employed since 1986.
+In addition to her work in ministry, Marianne holds a position as a technical lab consultant for an outpatient rheumatology clinic in Akron, Ohio, where she has been employed since 1986.

-Joan Kennedy received her Master of Theological Studies degree in 2011 from the Boston College School of Theology and Ministry, with the aim of empowering the laity through adult faith formation programs.
+Joan Kennedy received her master of theological studies degree in 2011 from the Boston College School of Theology and Ministry, with the aim of empowering the laity through adult faith formation programs.
 Since then she has presented her programs in parishes, retreat centers, private homes, and as a component of archdiocesan offerings.
-Joan earned a B.A. in Biological Sciences from Mount Holyoke College, a Master of Science degree in Biobehavioral Sciences from the University of Connecticut, and a certificate from the School of Spirituality at Mercy Center in Madison, CT.
+Joan earned a B.A. in biological sciences from Mount Holyoke College, a master of science degree in biobehavioral sciences from the University of Connecticut, and a certificate from the School of Spirituality at Mercy Center in Madison, Connecticut.
 She is an experienced teacher, businessperson, artist, and art museum docent.
-She is also a lifelong volunteer in Catholic milieux, having served at various times as CCD teacher, Eucharistic minister, lector, and parish council member.
+She is also a lifelong volunteer in Catholic milieux, having served at various times as religious education teacher, Eucharistic minister, lector, and parish council member.

-Mary Lemire-Campion is the life long faith formation associate at St. Agatha Parish in Milton, MA.
-Her career has always focused on education, first as a high school teacher, then in the publishing industry, and now on growth in faith, both in the parish setting and online with Crossroads.
-Her ministry at St. Agatha Parish centers on faith formation across the lifespan including work with young adults, catechists, parents and older adults.
+Mary Lemire-Campion is a Pastoral Associate at St. John Chrysostom Parish in West Roxbury, MA where she does pastoral work in many areas including social justice, liturgy and adult faith formation.
+Her career includes a strong focus on education, first as a high school teacher, then in the publishing industry, and now both in the parish setting and online with Crossroads.
 Mary is also a freelance writer.
-She is a 2013 graduate of the Boston College School of Theology and Ministry where she earned the M.A. in Pastoral Ministry.
-Mary also holds a B.A. in Spanish from Holy Cross College and an M.A. in Hispanic Studies from Brown University.
+She is a 2013 graduate of the Boston College School of Theology and Ministry where she earned the M.A. in pastoral ministry.
+Mary also holds a B.A. in Spanish from Holy Cross College and an M.A. in Hispanic studies from Brown University.
 She has studied in Madrid, Spain, and enjoys the language and culture of Spanish speakers.
-She has been involved in small group Bible study, the ministry of marriage preparation, social justice projects and pro-life education.
+She has been involved in small group Bible study, the ministry of marriage preparation, social justice projects, and pro-life education.

 Katherine Maher has worked in the field of clinical social work providing counseling and advocacy services for children and families in a variety of clinical, legal, and educational settings.
 She is a trained spiritual director, with a background in Ignatian spirituality rooted in her experience in the Jesuit Volunteer Corps.
 Katherine has accompanied others on the Spiritual Exercises 19th Annotation Retreat and other retreat experiences at several retreat centers in the Boston area.
-She currently serves as the Spiritual Life Coordinator at St. Ignatius of Loyola Parish in Chestnut Hill.
-She is a graduate of the Boston College School of Theology and Ministry where she received the M.A. in Pastoral Ministry.
-Her clinical training also includes a Master’s in Social Work from Boston University and a 2-year certificate in spiritual direction and retreat programming from the Spiritual Life Center in Narragansett, Rhode Island.
+She currently serves as the Spiritual Life Coordinator at St. Ignatius of Loyola Parish in Chestnut Hill, Massachusetts.
+She is a graduate of the Boston College School of Theology and Ministry where she received the M.A. in pastoral ministry.
+Her clinical training also includes a master’s in social work from Boston University and a 2-year certificate in spiritual direction and retreat programming from the Spiritual Life Center in Narragansett, Rhode Island.

-Anne Marie Mahoney earned the Master’s degree in Pastoral Ministry and the Post-Master’s Certificate in Spiritual Formation at Boston College as an older adult.
+Anne Marie Mahoney earned the master’s degree in pastoral ministry and the post-master’s certificate in spiritual formation at Boston College as an older adult.
 She has worked in parish religious education in the Archdiocese of Boston as a director overseeing formation for kindergarten through high school as well as RCIA, baptism preparation, and adult programs.
-She is now a freelance presenter of sacrament workshops and catechetical training in parish and higher education settings.
-She has a particular interest in bereavement and has formed a parish-based bereavement program that utilizes the creative arts.
-Prior to getting involved in faith formation, Anne Marie worked in municipal government and was a high school English teacher.
-She enjoys staying active in local government on appointed committees as well as volunteering in her home parish.
+After doing more courses and workshops she moved into freelance bereavement work.
+She currently offers a bereavement program that utilizes the creative arts in both parishes and senior centers.
+Previously, Anne Marie worked in municipal government and was a high school English teacher.

-James A. Mongelluzzo is a priest of the Diocese of Worcester, MA, where he has served as parish priest, cathedral rector, founding director of the diocesan office for worship, and diocesan master of ceremonies.
+James A. Mongelluzzo is a priest of the Diocese of Worcester, Massachusetts, where he has served as parish priest, cathedral rector, founding director of the diocesan office for worship, and diocesan master of ceremonies.
 He holds three degrees in sacred liturgy, including a master’s degree from the graduate program in liturgical studies at the University of Notre Dame, and a pontifical licentiate and pontifical doctorate from Weston Jesuit School of Theology formerly of Cambridge, Massachusetts.
-Currently, Jim teaches Homiletics and Sacramental Theology at Blessed John XXIII National Seminary in Weston, Massachusetts, and offers occasional liturgy courses in the Continuing Education program at the Boston College School of Theology and Ministry, in addition to facilitating online courses.
+Currently, Jim teaches homiletics and sacramental theology at Blessed John XXIII National Seminary in Weston, Massachusetts, and offers occasional liturgy courses in the Continuing Education program at the Boston College School of Theology and Ministry, in addition to facilitating online courses.
 On weekends he ministers at Our Lady of the Lake Parish in Leominster, MA.

-Paula Raposo received her M.Ed. in Religious Education and a Post-Master's Certificate in the Practice of Spirituality from Boston College.
-She also holds a B.A. in Multiple Disciplinary Studies with a concentration in Health and Education from the University of Massachusetts, Dartmouth, as well as an A.S. in Medical Laboratory Technology from Bristol Community College.
-Paula is currently the director of adult faith formation at Saint Julie Billiart Parish in Dartmouth, Massachusetts.
-She has vast experience in religious formation and preparation and has served on several diocesan religious education advisory boards and committees.
-In addition to her work in ministry, Paula is also a clinical specialist at the Jordan Hospital Laboratory in Plymouth, Massachusetts.
-She enjoys serving as a regular online course facilitator, a role she has held since 2004.
+Paula Raposo received her M.Ed. in religious education and a post-master's certificate in the practice of spirituality from Boston College.
+She also holds a B.A. in multiple disciplinary studies with a concentration in health and education from the University of Massachusetts, Dartmouth.
+Paula currently serves as a pastoral associate at Saint Julie Billiart Parish in Dartmouth, Massachusetts.
+She has vast experience in religious formation and sacramental preparation.
+Over the years Paula has served on several diocesan religious education advisory boards and committees.
+A much loved part of her work in parish ministry finds her directing the RCIA process, as well as leading and forming leaders of small faith communities.
+She greatly enjoys serving STM Online: Crossroads as a regular online course facilitator, a role she has held since 2004.